 When it comes to Solo: A Star Wars Story, fans have a bad feeling about this.
 From the beginning, the idea of a Han Solo prequel was questionable.
 But then all of the behind-the-scenes drama gave everyone even more reason to be pessimistic.

-After three Disney Star Wars films that received positive reviews from critics, the pressure is on for Ron Howard.
+So the pressure is on for Ron Howard.
 With Solo, he must deliver a film that is satisfying and, most importantly, does not tarnish a classic character.
 Indeed, what Howard doesn’t do in the movie will be just as important as what he does.

 Here are some of the things we really don’t want to see in Solo, leading up to the No. 1 thing that Howard absolutely must avoid.